Beetles belong to the order Coleoptera, the largest insect group worldwide.

 Among the many distinctive features of ground beetles are those of bombardier beetles.

-They can combine two different caustic chemicals in a chamber inside their body to a boiling temperature, then discharge the mixture out of their tail toward a possible threat or meal.
+They can combine two different caustic chemicals in a chamber inside their body to a boiling temperature, then discharge the mixture from their tail toward a possible threat or meal.

 This mixture can burn human skin and kill smaller insects that it feeds on.
-These red-and-black types of beetles in North America usually measure less than 2.5 cm.
+In North America, these red-and-black types of beetles usually measure less than 2.5 cm.

-They are everywhere in the world, lurking behind leaves and rocks, for example.
+They are everywhere, lurking behind leaves and rocks, for example.

 12. Fiery Searcher Beetle